Austerity Saddle Tank– Restoration

 The boiler being lifted on to a low-loader

-The small team at Sellindge should be congratulated on their persistence with this locomotive which has proved to be an extremely difficult restoration.
+The small team at Sellindge should be congratulated on their persistence with this locomotive which proved to be an extremely difficult restoration.

 Austerity Saddle Tank